vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 **Note:**
 - Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
 - If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
+- When Tanzu Mission Control is enabled only Photon is supported.

 ## Sample Input file
  The Service Installer user interface generates the JSON file based on your inputs and saves it to **/opt/vmware/arcas/src/** in the installer VM.
 Files are named based on the environment you are using.